Parry-Parry/parry-parry.github.io/cv.md

 University of Glasgow

-Work in meta-learning using probablistic inference
+Work in meta-learning using variational inference

 PI: <a href="https://gdebasis.github.io/">Debasis Ganguly</a>